 Be sure to take your kids with you if at all possible.
 I know that can be a challenge but make an exception this time and take them!
-If your kids aren’t used to shopping, try to prepare them by pretending to go shopping in your own homemade grocery store at home.
+If your kids aren’t used to shopping, pretend to go shopping in your own homemade grocery store at home.

 Teach Behavior at Home First

-Think about how you want the trip to go (hint: read this article first) and be prepared to teach behavior that you want before you go.
+Think about how you want the trip to go and prepare for the kind of behavior that you want before you go.
 That way, when you herd them in from running around or yelling in the store, they can fall back on the pretending you already did at home.

-I used to bribe mine with a cookie if they behaved and were rewarded after the trip through the store was complete.
+I used to bribe mine with a cookie if they behaved.
+I waited until the end of the shopping and would then head for the bakery for their cookie.
 It didn’t always work, but it sure did help.
-Nowadays, many stores offer one free piece of fruit to the kids, located in the produce section.
+The bakery section of the grocery store often offers cookies for kids.
+If you prefer, many stores offer one free piece of fruit to the kids instead of cookies, located in the produce section.